 This new FM Approved AFFF foam system can be designed to protect this area using NFPA-11 TIA #05- 1, and FireFlex Systems ICAF Design Manual.
 Article 7.16 of the TIA states that the system shall be designed to discharge compressed air foam for a minimum period of 10 minutes for this type of application.

 Based on a nominal flow of 22,7 L/min per nozzle, the total water flow required for this application was limited to 726,8 L/min.
-Using TAR-225C Nozzles, the whole storage area is covered using 32 nozzles as shown in Figure 1 (see right).
+Using TAR-225C Nozzles, the whole storage area is covered using 32 nozzles as shown in Figure 1 (see below).